Split Apache OAK Stores

 4

-java -jar crx2oak-1.4.6-standalone.jar --copy-binaries
+java -jar crx2oak-1.4.6-standalone.jar --copy-binaries ^

---src-datastore=crx-quickstart/repository/segmentstore
+--src-datastore=crx-quickstart/repository/segmentstore ^

 crx-quickstart/repository crx-quickstart/repository_new -mmap

-3. Reorganize directories
+3. Reorganize Directories

-• Delete old crx-quickstart\repository
+• Delete the old crx-quickstart\repository directory

 • Rename crx-quickstart\repository_new to crx-quickstart\repository

-4. Create configuration files
+4. Create Configuration Files

 1